-This page collects some of my favorite financial tools.
-These are the actual accounts and products that I use every day — and that Get Rich Slowly readers keep in their toolboxes.
+This page collects some of our favorite financial tools.
+These are the actual accounts and products that we use every day — and that Get Rich Slowly readers keep in their toolboxes.
 If you have suggested additions, please leave a comment below (or send me email).

 Get Rich Slowly Tools

-From time to time, I create downloadables and tools for Get Rich Slowly articles.
-This is the master list of everything I've created so far for this site.
+From time to time, we create downloadables and tools for Get Rich Slowly articles.
+This is the master list of everything We've created so far for this site.
 All of these items are free.

 - Our net worth calculator gives you a template for calculating your current “score”.
 How much are you worth?